 Mr. Beech

 Every year, at every concert, it was always the same.
 Mr. Beech would take whatever time prior to his ensemble’s performance was needed to ensure that every instrument was in tune.
 I was always struck by the patience and perseverance he demonstrated in this regard.
 Sure, his students improved during the elementary school portion of their violin careers with (likely) smaller and smaller subsets going on to play in middle school, high school, and perhaps beyond.
-I suspect Mr. Beech took much satisfaction from this demonstration of progress; of germination and growth of the seed he had planted, even if only one or two continued to play after high school.
+I suspect Mr. Beech took much satisfaction from this demonstration of progress; of the germination and growth of the seed he had planted, even if only one or two continued to play after high school.
 But each year, a new cohort of novice violin players took the stage with him and each year he went through the same patience exercise with these newbies.

 Fast forward another decade or so.
 My wife and I had become Delaware Symphony subscribers.
-She could not attend one of the performances, so I took one of my boys.
+She could not attend one of the performances, so I took one of our boys.
 I told Dylan to look carefully at the various members of the orchestra as they took their positions, particularly near the front of the violin section (because I knew who he would see).
 Dylan realized he was looking at Mr. Beech take his position just a chair or two away from the DSO concertmaster.
 Dylan was floored.
 I suggested that this was another part of Mr. Beech’s reward for standing on the New Garden Elementary stage year in and year out and tuning violins for a period of time that was often 2-3 times longer than the actual performance itself.

 Mr. Beech is a magnificent example of an educator who remains immersed in his content area, his area of expertise.
 Sure, his work with the DSO was his reward for his patient work with 9-year-old violin players at New Garden but imagine how much better was the pedagogical attention his students received from him because the art and science of his superb teaching was informed by his role as a member of a professional orchestra and his life-long immersion in the performing arts.
 Music was not just his day job, at least not as I saw it, it was clearly the fiber of his being.
 It still is, I suspect, although he has retired as a public-school teacher.